If you don’t know how to say no, your body will say it for you through physical illnesses.

 Anyone who has experienced childhood abuse and neglect might want to know how it can affect them later on in life.
 The CDC-Kaiser Permanente Adverse Childhood Experiences Study2 is one of the largest examinations on child abuse and neglect.
 It was a study on 17,500 middle-class adults.

-When we see the long-term effects of childhood trauma, we start to understand why we experience what we do.
+So let’s keep in mind, when we see the long-term effects of childhood trauma, we start to understand why we experience what we do.
 Some possible risk outcomes are:

 Behaviour: Lack of physical exercise; smoking; drug use; alcoholism; and missed work.

 Physical and Mental Health: Severe Obesity; Eating Disorders; Diabetes; Depression; Suicide Attempts; STDs; Heart Disease; Cancer; Stroke; COPD; and broken bones.

 Complex Trauma, learning difficulties, self-harm and anxiety can also be added to the list.